Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Dark U(1) Plasma

 The Standard Model (SM) electromagnetic sector exhibits a rich phenomenology of plasma behaviors; a dark sector with a massless $U(1)$ mediator is therefore a natural place to look for similar effects.
 As such, we will take as our fiducial model that of ``dark electromagnetism,'' namely a sector composed of ``dark'' electrons and positrons interacting via a massless $U(1)$ gauge boson.
 This model has been explored previously in the literature \cite{Ackerman_2009,Feng_2009,Agrawal_2017} and has been found to be able to produce the correct relic abundance of dark matter \cite{Agrawal_2017}.
 The Lagrangian is given by

-where $\chi$, $\bar{\chi}$ are dark fermions with mass $m_\chi$ and charge $q_\chi$ under a new $U(1)$ gauge symmetry mediated by a massless ``dark photon'' $A'$.
+where $\chi$, $\bar{\chi}$ are dark fermion fields with mass $m_\chi$ and charge $q_\chi$ under a new $U(1)$ gauge symmetry mediated by a massless ``dark photon'' with the four-potential $A_\mu'$.
+Here, $F_{\mu\nu}'=\partial_\mu A_\nu'-\partial_\nu A_\mu'$ is the dark electromagnetic field strength tensor, $\mathcal{L}_\text{SM}$ is the standard model Lagrangian, and $\gamma^\mu$ are the Dirac matrices.
 While the particle content is similar to the SM electromagnetic sector, the charge $q_\chi$ and mass $m_\chi$ of the fermions are taken to be free parameters.
 We restrict our attention to the case of a massless mediator and assume throughout this paper that the dark sector is completely decoupled from the Standard Model, i.e., there is no kinetic mixing term $\epsilon F_{\mu\nu} F'^{\mu \nu}$.
 As discussed in Ref. \cite{Ackerman_2009}, this is a self-consistent choice, as if $\epsilon$ is set to zero at some high scale, $\epsilon = 0$ is preserved under renormalization group evolution.

 Neglecting plasma effects, the strongest existing constraints on this model have been found to arise from the survival of elliptical galaxies on cosmological timescales \cite{Ackerman_2009,Agrawal_2017}.
 Dissociative cluster mergers also bound the self-interactions of this model, however, when purely considering two-to-two scattering, the associated bounds are several orders of magnitude weaker than the ellipticity bound (see Fig. \ref{fig:param}) \cite{Ackerman_2009,Feng_2009,Agrawal_2017}.
-Despite this, as we show in Sec.~\ref{sec:results}, taking into account \textit{collective} effects allows such mergers to constrain couplings as low as ten orders of magnitude below the ellipticity bound.
+Despite this, as we show in Sec. \ref{sec:results}, taking into account \textit{collective} effects allows such mergers to constrain couplings as low as ten orders of magnitude below the ellipticity bound (Fig. \ref{fig:param}).

+This is because at the microphysical level, the interactions of a dark $U(1)$ sector in the Bullet Cluster can be well-modeled by two counter-streaming beams of net-neutral pair plasma moving at a relative velocity $v_0$.
+We can confirm that such a plasma approximation is valid by checking that the ``plasma parameter,'' which is the number of particles within a sphere of radius $\lambda_D$ (the effective screening length in the plasma), is much greater than 1.
+This screening length is set by the ratio of the particle velocity dispersion $\sigma$ to the plasma frequency $\omega_{\text{pl}} =\sqrt{\frac{q_{\chi}^2 n_\chi}{m_\chi}}$ where $n_\chi$ is the number density of the dark matter particles and we adopt units such that $\hbar=c=\varepsilon_0=\mu_0=1$.
+In the region of parameter space between existing ellipticity bounds and our constraint, $\lambda_D$ varies between $\sim 10^{-14}-10^{-3}$ kpc for a 1 GeV particle, corresponding to a plasma parameter of $\Lambda=4\pi n_\chi\lambda_D^3\sim 10^{23}-10^{56}\gg 1$, which indicates that the plasma approximation is valid and the system is dominated by collective effects.